 In the clinical setting of severe burns, it is often difficult to distinguish between an adverse reaction to mafenide acetate and burn sequelae.
-In a clinical study of pediatric patients with acute burns requiring autografts who received Sulfamylon® 5% SOLUTION in addition to double antibiotic solution (DAB) wound therapy (neomycin sulfate 40 mg and polymyxin B 200,000 units/liter), the incidence of rash (4.6%) and itching (2.8%) in the group which received Sulfamylon® 5% Solution was not different from that experienced with (DAB) dressings alone (5.7% and 1.3%, respectively).
+In a clinical study of pediatric patients with acute burns requiring autografts who received Sulfamylon® (mafenide acetate, USP) For 5% Topical Solution in addition to double antibiotic solution (DAB) wound therapy (neomycin sulfate 40 mg and polymyxin B 200,000 units/liter), the incidence of rash (4.6%) and itching (2.8%) in the group which received Sulfamylon® 5% Solution was not different from that experienced with (DAB) dressings alone (5.7% and 1.3%, respectively).

 From other clinical settings, a single case of bone marrow depression and a single case of an acute attack of porphyria have been reported following therapy with mafenide acetate.
 Fatal hemolytic anemia with disseminated intravascular coagulation, presumably related to a glucose-6-phosphate dehydrogenase deficiency, has been reported following therapy with mafenide acetate.
 The following adverse reactions have been reported with topical mafenide acetate therapy:

 Dermatologic and Allergic: Pain or burning sensation, rash and pruritus (often localized to the area covered by the wound dressing), erythema, skin maceration from prolonged wet dressings, facial edema, swelling, hives, blisters, eosinophilia.